Currently Available Jobs

 In this internship, you’ll work in a team to collect longitudinal data from human/human interactions.
 The goal of this data collection is to understand how individuals’ interpersonal style evolve over time, and how the social strategies expressed by the participants are related to what they know about each other.
 While doing this you’ll learn what it takes to set up a data collection, make sure that all the audio and video inputs are synchronized, analyze the data collected, and use those data to improve the system.
 During the data analysis, you’ll determine and annotate the different conversational strategies used by both participants, and investigate how participants use their model of the other to change the course of the interaction.

-Developing Web based Annotation Tool for Multimodal Social Interactions
+Development of Crowdsourcing Annotation Framework for Multimodal Social Interactions

 2017 ArticuLab: we had 21 summer interns, some of whom are shown here,